How to Find Your Best Sleep Cycle: Polyphasic, Biphasic and Monophasic Sleep

 “Some combination of 2-3 hour blocks of sleep and 30-90 minute naps, which over 24 hours are meant to add up to the equivalent of a full night of rest,” says Breus.

 Choosing the right sleep pattern for you

-As mentioned, there’s no one-size-fits-all solution to sleep — and the best sleep cycle for you is to follow is whichever is going to leave you feeling as well-rested as possible.
+As mentioned, there’s no one-size-fits-all solution to sleep.
+The best sleep cycle for you to follow is whichever one will leave you feeling as well-rested as possible.
 If you find that following the “norm” and getting eight hours of sleep a night works for you?
 Go for it.
 If catching six hours of shut-eye every night and supplementing it with a nap or two leaves you energized, knock yourself out.
 If spreading your sleep across shorter blocks throughout the day feels best?
 More power to you.

 Just make sure that whatever sleep schedule you choose, you stay consistent.

 “Consistency is crucial to healthy sleep, no matter what sleep schedule you follow,” says Breus.

 And while it might feel challenging at first to switch sleep patterns (for example, from a monophasic sleep pattern to a biphasic sleep pattern), if you stick to a consistent schedule, your body will adjust—and the quality of your sleep will improve right along with it.

 While it’s up to you to choose whatever sleep schedule is best for you, if you have mental health issues, Breus highly recommends sticking to a monophasic sleep pattern.
 “Depression and other mood disorders are associated with disruptions to circadian rhythms, as well as with disrupted sleep patterns and poor-quality sleep,” says Breus.
 “Attempting to use a segmented sleep schedule could destabilize sleep patterns and circadian rhythm, worsening sleep and exacerbating mood disorders.”